The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 Configuring a Pack¶

-Integration packs often require configuration to adjust to the environment.
+Integration packs often require configuration for your environment.
 For example, you need to specify an SMTP server to use the email pack, a puppet master URL to use the Puppet pack, or a Keystone endpoint and tenant credentials for OpenStack.

 Most packs that require configuration can be configured interactively: